-A: As a scholar in our program, you will complete the mentored Longitudinal Curricular Experience (LCE) during your first two years of medical school.
-The following summer, you may participate in a primary care immersion experience.
+A: As a scholar in our program, you willwork closely with your PCSP mentor to build a panel of continuity patients at the Institute for Family Health’s Family Health Center of Harlem.
+The following summer after your first year, you may participate in a primary care immersion experience.
 In the third year, you participate in the Interclerkship Ambulatory Care Track.
-In the final year, you participate in a Primary Care Sub-Internship experience and may choose to share your scholarly project findings.
+In the final year, you will have the opportunity to participate in a Primary Care Sub-Internship experience at the Institute for Family Health and mentor incoing PCSP and InterACT students.
 For more information, see the main Primary Care Scholars page.

 A: Once you have been interviewed and accepted to Icahn School of Medicine at Mount Sinai, you are also eligible to apply to the Primary Care Scholars Program.
 We make applications available in February and they must be submitted by March of your matriculating year.
-Decision notifications are sent in April.
+Decision notifications are rolling.